OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-30.md

 ## 1 Samuel 30:25

-So it has been from that day forward, that he made it a statute and an ordinance for Israel to this day.
+From that day onwards, it was established as a statute and an ordinance for Israel.

 ---